 Please check the recipe card at the bottom of the post for exact quantities and detailed instructions (scroll down).

-One thing I love about these cookies is that they are quick and straightforward to make.
+One of the things I love about these cookies is how quick and easy they are to make!

 Divide the sugar cookie dough into two equal pieces.
-Place one piece between two large pieces of parchment paper (or silicone mats) and roll the dough out to about 1/4 to 1/8 inch (6 to 3 mm) thick.
+Place one piece between two large pieces of parchment paper (or silicone mats) and roll the dough out to about 1/4 (6 mm) thick.
 Repeat with the second piece of dough.

 Place both rolled-out doughs, one on top of the other, on a baking tray or cookie sheet, cover with plastic wrap or aluminum foil, and refrigerate for at least 2 hours and up to 2 days.

-Working with one sheet of dough at a time, use a cookie cutter to cut the dough into shapes.
+Working with one dough sheet at a time, use a cookie cutter to cut the dough into shapes.

 Bake the cookies until just beginning to turn light brown around the edges.

 Decorate the cooled sugar cookies as your heart desires!
-I like to use eggless royal icing and buttercream.
+I like to use eggless royal icing or buttercream.

 Frequently Asked Questions